 How to calculate the cap rate?

-You can use the aforementioned formulas manually, or calculate the cap rate with this handy cap rate calculator.
+You can use the formulas mentioned above manually, or calculate the cap rate with our cap rate calculator.
 To do it, follow these simple steps:

 - Begin with determining the property value - it can be, for example, its selling price.
 Let's say it is equal to $200,000.

 - Find out your gross rental income.
 It is simply the amount of money you get from your tenants each year.
 Let's say it is equal to $30,000 per year.